 - BA Psychology, Minor in Counseling, 2017

 - My goal is to attend a Master's program in counseling/therapy.
 More specifically, I am interested in working with an adolescent population.
 My interests include how the relationships between depression, suicidality, anxiety, and substance use affect an adolescent population.

-Jennifer Sandlin, Recruitment Co-Coordinator
+Jennifer Sandlin, BA

 - BA Psychology

 - I am attending UNT's Master's program in Counseling.
 My research interests include the etiology and treatment of Non-Suicidal Self Injury, as well as lifelong effects of childhood abuse and trauma.
 I hope to work in private practice as a Licensed Professional Counselor.